Skip to main content

 Colors

-WebJET Elements uses semantic colors such as primary, complete, success, warning, danger, and info.
-Components consume these colors through CSS tokens defined in light.css and dark.css.
+WebJET Elements uses semantic colors such as primary, complete, success, warning, danger and info.
+Components use them via CSS tokens defined in light.css and dark.css.

-In most components you can choose a semantic color via the color attribute:
+In most components, you can select the color with the color attribute:

 <wje-button>Default</wje-button>